Vito-lab/Exam-Quiz-Page-Series/README.md

 EDIT (exam Nr.2 and later):

     improved CSS for page color shadows.
-Now all code lines of page color shadows are in 1 CSS file as commented (optional) code;
+Now all code lines of page color shadows are in 1 CSS file as commented (optional) code.

 EDIT (exam Nr.3 and later):